 He obtained his PhD at Imperial College London, developing MR spectroscopy techniques for application in the neonatal brain in the initial weeks following perinatal hypoxic-ischaemic injury.
-He has successfully applied these to several multi-centre international clinical trials, with these acting as powerful and rapid surrogate outcome measures.

-et al., 2018, Therapeutic hypothermia for mild neonatal encephalopathy: A systematic review and meta-analysis, Archives of Disease in Childhood.
-Fetal and Neonatal Edition, ISSN:1359-2998
+et al., 2020, Therapeutic hypothermia for mild neonatal encephalopathy: A systematic review and meta-analysis, Archives of Disease in Childhood.
+Fetal and Neonatal Edition, Vol:105, ISSN:1359-2998, Pages:225-228

 et al., 2020, White matter injury after neonatal encephalopathy is associated with thalamic metabolite perturbations, Ebiomedicine, Vol:52, ISSN:2352-3964